Art by NW: Eduardo Fausti’s prints reflect the energy of Orcas Island

 INTERNATIONAL MEZZOTINT FESTIVAL, EKATERINBURG, RUSSIA

-The Festival Jury selected four of my mezzotint prints for this exhibition.
-The International Competition is devoted exclusively to mezzotint printmaking and received more than than 500 submissions from over 90 artists representing 29 countries.
-The selected works are published in a full-color catalog produce for the event, which is available at the New York Public Library.
-The link below provides its catalog entry in the Library.
+It’s a pleasure to announce that the Festival Jury has selected four of my mezzotint prints for this exhibition.
+The international competition, devoted exclusively to mezzotint printmaking, received more than 500 submissions from over 90 artists representing 29 countries.
+The selected works are published in a full-color catalogue produced for the event, which is available at The New York Public Library.
+The link below provides its listing in the Library’s catalogue, where it can be consulted in person.

 Ekaterinburg Museum of Fine Arts, Ekaterinburg, Russia, May 13 - 26, 2011